timboudreau/meta-update-center/README.md

 [NetBeans Platform application](http://platform.netbeans.org) plugins.

 Just run it using ``java -jar``.
 It will serve whatever plugins you tell it about, automatically check for updates.
+Download it [from timboudreau.com](http://timboudreau.com/builds/job/meta-update-server/).

 Your users can simply get updates using Tools | Plugins, with no additional steps.

-You get a plugin which registers your server with Tools | Plugins in NetBeans generated for you.
+The server will generate and serve a plugin which registers it with Tools | Plugins in NetBeans.
+That's generated for you on startup and is always-up-to-date.

 Features